felixmalvian/co-location-rule/README.md

 # Co Location Rule
 This is the code to calculate co-location rule.
-It's not even close to perfect since it just able to calculte for 2 items combinations.
+It's not even close to perfect since it just able to calculate for 2 items combinations.
 I made it to help me calculate for my research.
 Feel free to use this code and I'll be happy if you can contribute too.

 ## How the code works